 In the 1800s, the Kingdom of France was gifted the pair of Egyptian obelisks that once stood outside Luxor Temple by then Pasha Muhammad Ali.
 The French were the global superpower of the day, and Ali intended to tighten Franco-Egyptian relations with this gesture.

 It took more than two years and 2.5 million dollars to haul the monolith to Paris.
 The French barge, “Le Louqsor,” departed Alexandria for Toulon in 1832 after being trapped in Egypt for a whole year while waiting for the Nile to flood.
 Then it traveled from Toulon through the Strait of Gibraltar and up the Atlantic, finally debarking in Cherbourg.

 The Egyptian monument was floated down the River Seine, where King Louis Philippe II received it in Paris in 1833.
-Today it stands on the Place de la Concorde in the exact location Marie Antoinette lost her head to the guillotine.
+Today it stands on the Place de la Concorde.

 Needless to say, one long and expensive journey was enough for the French.
-They never returned to pick up the other half of the pair, which still stands at Karnak.
+They never returned to pick up the other half of the pair, which still stands at Luxor.

 In the following century, the Egyptian government advertised the availability of two Alexandrian obelisks on the condition that the recipients fetched them.
 One went to the Brits.
 The other was offered to the Americans.